accelerando-consulting/stacx/README.md

 normal.

 Arduino-CLI is also supported, via a Makefile.
 You should run 'make installdeps' first to ensure that all the needed components are present.

+You should edit `Makefile` and check the first few lines.
+If needed you can set your target board and other options (such as the location of your arduino sketchbook folder) in the Makefile, but you can also pass them as make options or environment variables (see below for examples).

 Useful make targets include: